Working with URL documents

 Configuration

-Toggle Enable JS rendering to reveal the configuration options.
+In the Add document modal, toggle Enable JS rendering to reveal the options.

 Rendering delay